psytext/rosettastats/docs/moderatedMediation.md

 ```

-The output can be put in an R object and can then be further inspected.
+The output of the ' moderatedMediationSem ' function can be put in an R object and can then be further inspected.
 The two functions ' print() ' and ' plot() ' are  developped to provide relevant output of this analysis.
 The ' plot() ' function is only relevant when there is moderation, because it shows the simple slopes.

 ```r